Information for patients

 Many women find that they can cope better with the pain if they have been listened to, taken seriously, have a full explanation of their test results and agree a plan of action.
 You may be reassured by finding that nothing is seriously wrong and the pain may get better with time.

 Chronic pelvic pain can be very difficult to live with and can cause emotional, social and economic difficulties.
 You may experience depression, difficulty sleeping and disruption to your daily routine.
+Talk to your GP if this is the case.

 The support of other women who also experience pelvic pain may also help.
 See below for information about support groups.